 Note: The student analyzed the recursive relationship (that is, adding 2 circles to the previous term), which leads her or him to the functional relationship using the expression n - 1 to represent the previous term number, the initial 5 circles, and a number of groups of 2 circles, namely, 5 + (n - 1) × 2.

 The pattern rules formulated by the three students came from their understanding of this relationship.
-Each student perceived and generalized the situation in their own way, resulting in three different but equivalent equations.
+Each student has perceived and generalized the situation in his or her own way, resulting in three rules expressed in different, but equivalent, words.
 None is better than the other.
-They do, however, demonstrate that students' interpretation of a relationship affects the rule they formulate.
-It is important that teachers encourage these different formulations of a pattern rule (functional relationship).
-In doing so, they help students develop a better understanding of equations and variables.
+They do, however, demonstrate that students' interpretation of a relationship has an effect on the pattern rule they formulate.
+It is important for teachers to encourage these different formulations of a pattern rule.

-Sometimes students move too quickly from the non-numeric pattern to the corresponding table of values.
-For example, from the non-numeric pattern in the example below, students immediately establish the following table.
+There may be students who move too quickly from the non-numeric pattern to the corresponding table of values.
+Starting with the previous non-numeric pattern, for example, they can immediately establish the following table.

 Students then proceed by trial and error to determine the equation that defines the relationship, as evidenced by the two students' explanations.
 In each case, the depth of these students' understanding of the resulting equation and the relationship it represents should be questioned.